-Metaphysical realization is the process through which man ceases to be for the final goal is union.
-'If sacred knowledge involves the whole being of man, it also concerns the giving up of this being for its goal is union.
-The miracle of human existence is that man can undo the existentiating and cosmogonic process inwardly so as to cease to exits, man can experience that "annihilation" (the fana of the Sufis) which enable him to experience union in the ultimate sense.
-Although love, as the force "that moves the heavens and the stars", plays a major role in attracting man to the "abode of the Beloved" and realized knowledge is never divorced from the warmth of its rays, it is principial knowledge alone that can say neti neti until the Intellect within man which is the divine spark at the center of his being realizes the Oneness of Reality which alone is, the Reality before whose "Face" all things perish according to the Qur'anic verse.
-"All things perish save His Face".
-189 that the immanent Divinity within him can say "I" and the illusion of a separate self, which is the echo and reverberation upon the planes of cosmic existence of principial possibilities contained in the Source, ceases to assert itself as another and independent "I" without of course the essential reality of the person whose roots are contained in the Divine Infinitude ever being annihilated.
-Thus, the goal of sacred knowledge is deliverance and union, its instrument the whole being of man and its meaning the fulfillment of the end for which man and in fact the cosmos were created'.
-191
+cease to exist, man can experience that "annihilation" (the fana of the Sufis), which enable him to experience union in the ultimate sense.
+Although love, as the force "that moves the heavens and the stars", plays a major role in attracting man to the, "abode of the Beloved" and realized knowledge is never divorced from the warmth of its rays, it is principal knowledge alone that can say neti neti until the Intellect within man, which is the divine spark at the center of his being realizes the Oneness of Reality Which alone is, the Reality before whose "Face" all things perish according to the Qur'anic verse.
+All things perish save His Face."
+Thus, it is the immanent Divinity, pure Intellect or Spirit within man that says: "Glory to me" and "I am the Truth" "Man qua man cannot have union with God.
+But man can, through spiritual realization and with the aid of Heaven participate in the lifting of the veil of separation so that the immanent Divinity within him can say "I" and the illusion of a separate self, which is the echo, and reverberation upon the planes of cosmic existence of principal possibilities contained in the Source, ceases to assert itself as another and independent "I" without of course the essential reality of the person whose roots are contained in the Divine Infinitude ever being annihilated."
+Thus, "the goal of sacred knowledge is deliverance and union, its instrument the whole being of man and it's meaning the fulfilment of the end for which man and in fact the cosmos were created" 3